-‘This Is Us’ Reveals Shocking Twist to Kevin’s Baby Mama Mystery In Season 4 Finale
+‘This Is Us’ Reveals Bombshell Twist to Kevin’s Baby Mama Mystery In Season 4 Finale

 Warning: This article contains major plot details from the This Is Us Season 4 finale,” Strangers: Part Two.”

 This Is Us fans are reacting to Kevin Pearson’s (Justin Hartley) revelation that he is going to be a father.
-In a surprising scene in the Season 4 finale of the NBC drama, the Number One Pearson son found out that his one-night stand with his sister’s bestie Madison (Caitlin Thompson) resulted in a pregnancy.
+In a surprising scene in the Season 4 finale of the NBC drama, the Number One Pearson son found out that his one-night stand with his sister’s bestie Madison (Caitlin Thompson) resulted in a pregnancy– with a twist no one saw coming.

 While Madison — along with military veteran Cassidy (Jennifer Morrison) and Kevin’s childhood sweetheart Sophie (Alexandra Breckenridge) — has long been a contender to be Kevin’s baby mama, no one expected that the movie star would forfeit his own love story to raise a child with her.